axil/ndfind/README.md

     pip install ndfind

 Writen in Cython.
-Binary wheels built for Python v3.8 .. v3.11 on Windows, Linux and Mac OS.
+Binary wheels built for Python 3.8-3.11 on Windows, Linux, and Mac OS.

 ## Documentation